download

 fotor_2023-7-19_18_37_23-fotor-2023071918384.jpeg

-Says Nelson Piquet, Brazilian, three times World Champion and above all very knowledgeable of the background of Formula 1.
-The news is spreading on the Hungaroring circuit but it comes from Brazil, and is launched by the Estado de Sao Paulo newspaper.
+Says Nelson Piquet, Brazilian, three times World Champion and above all very knowledgeable of the backstories of Formula 1.
+The news is spreading on the Hungaroring circuit but it comes from Brazil and was released by the Estado de Sao Paulo newspaper.
 Ferrari forcefully returns to the spotlight: on one side there is Schumacher who celebrates pole position, on the other Rubens Barrichello grappling with the customary denials.

 "I have nothing to add to what I've always said.
 I have a contract that binds me to Ferrari until the end of 2006.
 If one invents something, then everyone believes it to be true.
 Now I'm announcing that Michael is going to Red Bull and tomorrow I'll read about it in the paper".

 There is no evidence, no official confirmations, but there are many clues.
-Gil de Ferran, BAR sporting director and friend of Rubinho, explains:
+Gil de Ferran, BAR sports director and friend of Rubinho, explains:

-"We need two riders capable of winning, Barrichello has the right qualifications".
+"We need two drivers capable of winning, Barrichello has the right qualifications".

-Reading between the lines, Takuma Sato is already on the fire list.
+Reading between the lines, Takuma Satō is already on the firing list.
 When asked specifically, the leaders of the Anglo-Japanese team elude the answers:

 "At the moment we have nothing to communicate".